gunjan0799/gunjan0799/README.md

-- 👋 Hi, I’m @gunjan0799
+- 👋 Hi, I’m Gunjan,
-- 👀 I’m interested in SOFTWARE DEVELOPMENT AND DATA SCIENCE
+- 👀 a DATA Enthusiast.
-- 🌱 I’m currently learning DATA STRUCTURES AND ALGORITHMS
+- 🌱 working with Infosys and Exploring Data science opportunities.
-- 💞️ I’m looking to Explore on New Technologies and Challanges
+- 💞️ looking to Explore on New Technologies and Challanges, If you resonate Lets connect on LinkedIn @gunjan0799.

 <!---
 gunjan0799/gunjan0799 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.